openforis/fra-platform/server/definitions/en/tad.md

 ### SUSTAINABLE FOREST MANAGEMENT

-> A dynamic and evolving concept, [that] is intended to maintain and enhance the economic, social and environmental value of all types of forests, for the benefit of present and future generations.
+> A dynamic and evolving concept, [that] is intended to maintain and enhance the economic, social and environmental value of all types of **forest**s, for the benefit of present and future generations.

 ### TREE